kethan-kumar/DHL/README.md

 ## The project is developed by a group at Dalhousie University.
 As part of the project, below are my contribuitions.

-* Major contribuitions: League model, State machine and Trophy System.
+* Major contribuitions: State machine, Trophy System and League model.
 * Author names have been included for all the contribuitions.